Olympic Park Neighborhood Council

 The Olympic Park Neighborhood Council (OPNC) represents 22,000 constituents in the Olympic Park neighborhood of Los Angeles.
 It runs from the east side of La Brea Avenue to the west side of Normandie Avenue, and from the south side of Olympic Boulevard to the north side of Pico Boulevard.
 In 2012, the OPNC was involved in the median redevelopment project on San Vicente Boulevard, from Fairfax Avenue to Pico Boulevard.

-As of January 2020, the OPNC had 6 West At-Large Representatives, 5 East At-Large Representatives, and 1 Youth Representative.
-The board has 6 vacant seats and a $42,000 annual budget.
+As of July 2025, the OPNC had 9 West At-Large Representatives, 9 East At-Large Representatives, and 1 Youth Representative.
+The board has a $25,000 annual budget, down from $32,000 in 2024 and down from $42,000 in 2020.

-The board as of January 2022 is as follows:
+The board as of July 2025 is as follows: